particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2025-04-01

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updates libraries.

 ### Cellular connect timing 2025-04-01

 Added a warning about allowing for sufficient [cellular connection time](/reference/device-os/api/system-modes/semi-automatic-mode/#semi-automatic-mode) in several locations.